 Why are they called the Princes’ Islands?
 During the Byzantine Empire, many Byzantine princes and deposed emperors and empresses were exiled to the islands.
 Some Ottoman sultans continued the tradition.
 Nowadays, you’ll find many beautiful wooden Ottoman homes, some restored and some run down, and quiet forests to walk through.
 You should be able to find beaches as well.

 Ferry service to the four biggest islands, Büyükada, Heybeliada, Burgazada, and Kınalıada, leaves from Eminönü and Kadıköy with Şehir Hatları (Istanbul city ferry lines).
 You’ll be able to use your Istanbulkart to board the ferries.
 Be prepared for a long journey.
 It takes about 50 minutes from Eminönü to Kınalıada, the first island, and 100 minutes to Büyükada, the last stop.
 There’s no service to most of the other smaller islands.

 A more direct service leaves from Beşiktaş, with a trip to Heybeliada and Büyükada and another to Kınalıada and Burgazada, but they don’t save a whole lot of time.
-Another choice are the direct fast ferries operating from Kabataş to Heybeliada and Büyükada via Mavi Marmara and other companies.
+Another choice are the direct fast ferries operating from Beşiktaş and Kabataş to Heybeliada and Büyükada via Mavi Marmara or other companies.

 If you’re on the Asian side and heading to Büyükada, there are also a few ferries from Bostancı that are a bit shorter.

 It’s best to go to the islands as early in the day as possible, and NOT on weekends.
 You’ll want to beat the crowds.
 The ferries get jam packed with both tourists and locals, and it can be difficult to find a seat on the way there.
 The earlier the better.
 On the way back, it’s usually not so crowded.